14. New Scanning¶

 a particular scan axis or multiple axes.
 For a mapping scan, the inner most model

-(i.e. the last element of the map), will be an IMapPathModel
+(i.e. the last element of the map), will be an IMapPathModel, e.g.

 keyed by detector name.
 This keys in the map are the names of the detectors to be